 Parakeets are curious birds that get intrigued by anything new in their cages, especially if it’s something to eat.
 However, they have a sensitive digestive system and shouldn’t eat anything they lay their claws on.

 Yes, parakeets can eat blueberries.
-The berries are ideal for parakeets because they are sweet, and their size is suitable for parakeets.
-That means you don’t have to slice them in small sizes.
-Besides, they are healthy full of antioxidants and vitamins, which is good for them.
+Berries are considered the ideal fruit for parrots because of their low sugar content (when compared to other fruits).
+In addition, they are healthy and full of antioxidants and vitamins, which is good for them.

 Nutritional Value of Blueberries

-The blueberries are rich in nutrients and antioxidants and low in calories.
-Here are some of the nutritional values found in blueberries.
+Blueberries are rich in nutrients and antioxidants and low in calories.
+Here are some of the nutritional benefits they offer.

 Vitamin C found in blueberries is very vital in the parakeet’s body.
 It helps in building a robust immune system which is good in fighting infections.
 That ensures the parakeets are healthy and oxidative stress is minimal.

-Further, vitamin C is used to stabilize sugar and the cholesterol level in the blood, develop bones and muscles, and control the heartbeat rate.
-That ensures the overall health of parakeets is good.
+Furthermore, vitamin C is used to stabilize sugar and the cholesterol level in the blood, develop bones and muscles, and control heartbeat rate.
+This ensures the overall health of parakeets is good.

 Among vegetables and fruits, blueberries are the highest rich in antioxidants.
-When you feed your parakeets with blueberries, they get the benefits of the antioxidant—removing free radicals from the blood stream.
+When you feed your parakeets with blueberries, they get the benefits of the antioxidant.

 Benefits of Blueberry Seeds